Date/Time

 Who should attend: Current Managers and those that aspire to be leaders

 Competency: Leadership Non-Member Cost: $920 NEO-RLS Bronze Member: $672 NEO-RLS Silver Member Cost: $400 NEO-RLS Gold Member Cost: FREE NEO-RLS Individual Membership Cost: $460 In addition, a $150 surcharge is added for refreshments and lunch for five in-person events.
 Lunch is included in all in-person sessions.
 There will also be a $70 surcharge for the DISC Assessment for a total surcharge of $220.
-We encourage you to register a minimum of five (5) days in advance for this event in order to ensure that we can accommodate your full participation in terms of seating, hand-outs, food, etc. This event is supported by the State Library of Ohio with federal funds from the Institute of Museum and Library Services.
-It's never too late to save your library money.
+We encourage you to register a minimum of five (5) days in advance for this event in order to ensure that we can accommodate your full participation in terms of seating, hand-outs, food, etc. It's never too late to save your library money.
 NEO-RLS Memberships are pro-rated!
 Call us today to join.
 Tell a Friend

 |